B3a — Assessment Competency

 Assessment competency.

-The assessment process is covered on this site, with an additional page discussing person-centred assessment.
-Much of the competency depends on crucial general professional knowledge and skills, but to be an expert in rehabilitation, the professional also must have a good understanding of the biopsychosocial model of illness to help them collect and interpret the appropriate data.
+Several pages on this site discuss rehabilitation assessment; a table listing them is available here.
+Much of the competency depends on crucial general professional knowledge and skills, but to be an expert in rehabilitation, the professional must also understand the biopsychosocial model of illness to help them collect and interpret the data.

-The primary skill required is communicating well with the patient so that a complete patient-centred account is obtained, covering all aspects of their situation.
-Another critical skill is collecting and structuring data in real-time as the patient actively gives it in their way; this is much more productive than going through a structured list of questions, which the patient answers passively.
+The primary skill required is communicating well with the patient so that a complete patient-centred account is obtained, covering all aspects of their situation; this is discussed below and here.
+Another critical skill is collecting and structuring data in real-time as the patient actively gives it; this is much more productive than going through a structured list of questions, which the patient answers passively.

-The purpose of this competency is to instil a more balanced approach.
+I hope to instil a more balanced approach to assessment.
 During early training, professionals learn a structured approach centred on fixed procedures and standardised measures.
-This is necessary to embed the biopsychosocial framework into practice and know how measurement may be undertaken when needed.
+This is necessary to embed the biopsychosocial framework into practice and ensures the trainee knows how to measure when needed.
 The consequence of this training, an overvaluation of forms and routines, is seen in all professions; an expert can return to focusing on the patient while still using the framework and the measures when needed.

 One well-researched helpful technique is to develop the four habits described in 2006 by Edward Krupat and colleagues from Kaiser Permanente, Northern California.
 The four habits are: